Skip to main content

 Result

-This coverage will ensure that your hardwood floors are replaced.
-While the corporation's insurance would only pay for the carpet, this coverage ensures that any additional costs are paid for.
+This coverage ensures your hardwood floors are replaced.
+While the corporation's insurance would only pay for the carpet, this coverage ensures any additional costs are paid for.

 Condominium Deductible Coverage

 Like all policies, your condo corporation's insurance policy will have a deductible – in this case, for losses to the condo’s common property.
-This coverage will reimburse you if there is a special assessment by the condo corporation and their bylaws allow you to be assessed a portion of the condo’s deductible.
-This coverage applies to your own unit and can be extended to common areas.
+This coverage reimburses you if there is a special assessment by the condo corporation and their bylaws allow you to be assessed a portion of the condo’s deductible.
+This coverage applies to your unit and can be extended to common areas.

 Details for contents